 Similar to crowded teeth, having teeth missing can also cause misalignment.
 Rather than having too little space, the teeth may have excess space, allowing them to drift out of alignment.

 Teeth alignment can also be affected by specific genes.
 Your protruding teeth may be completely or partly hereditary.
 Overbites, underbites, and many other dental malocclusions can be passed down over generations.

 Other causes of protruding front teeth may include:

 Not all buck or protruding teeth pose a problem for people.
 If the upper front teeth only protrude slightly, they may not be a cause for concern.

-However, some severe cases (and even moderate cases) of buck teeth can lead to health concerns down the line.
+However, some severe cases (and even moderate cases) of buck teeth can eventually lead to health concerns.

-Not only can protruding teeth cause someone to feel self-conscious, but they can also cause the following problems:
+Not only can protruding teeth cause someone to feel self-conscious—they can also cause problems such as:

 We recommend at-home clear aligners if you have mild teeth misalignment.
 View our top recommendations.

 Some people opt to keep their buck teeth.
 Their teeth may not cause them any issue.
 Others may not like the way their teeth affect their appearance, or they may experience oral health issues.